AKAlmalki/Final_capstone/README.md

   - One test for success behavior of each endpoint
   - One test for error behavior of each endpoint
   - At least two tests of RBAC for each role

+  In order to test the application properly, a collection of tests have been added to the project repository to be imported using Postman.

+ ### Postman testing

+ JSON file is included in the project repository, and by following the steps below you will be able to test the application's functionalities:
+ - Open `Postman` program.
+ - Go to `Collections` tab.
+ - Click on `Import` button.
+ - Select the JSON file.
+ - Run the tests.

+ #### NOTE

+ + You may have to change the request body or argument in some tests because some of the IDs (either for actors or movies) may not be found.
+ + Check the following tests to make sure there's nothing wrong with the test arguments or body:
+   - DELETE movies - Correct (see the request argument).
+   - DELETE actors - Correct (see the request argument).
+   - PATCH movies - Correct (see the request body).
+   - PATCH actors - Correct (see the request body).